CaEurogard/mainflux/docs/messaging.md

 > Server must send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.
 This prevents a client that went away or is no longer interested from remaining in the list of observers indefinitely.

 CoAP Adapter sends these notifications every 12 hours.
-To configure this period, please check [adapter documentation](../coap/README.md) If the client is no longer interested in receiving notifications, the second scenario described above can be used to unsubscribe
+To configure this period, please check (adapter documentation)[https://www.github.com/mainflux/mainflux/tree/master/coap/README.md) If the client is no longer interested in receiving notifications, the second scenario described above can be used to unsubscribe

+## Subtopics

+In order to use subtopics and give more meaning to your pub/sub channel, you can simply add any suffix to base `/channels/<channel_id>/messages` topic.

+Example subtopic publish/subscribe for bedroom temperature would be `channels/<channel_id>/messages/bedroom/temperature`.

+Subtopics are generic and multilevel.
+You can use almost any suffix with any depth.

+Topics with subtopics are propagated to NATS broker in the following format `channel.<channel_id>.<optional_subtopic>`.

+Our example topic `channels/<channel_id>/messages/bedroom/temperature` will be translated to appropriate NATS topic `channel.<channel_id>.bedroom.temperature`.

+You can use multilevel subtopics, that have multiple parts.
+These parts are seaprated by `.` or `/` separators.
+When you use combination of these two, have in mind that behind the scene, `/` separator will be replaced with `.`.
+Every empty part of subtopic will be removed.
+What this means is that subtopic `a///b` is equivalent to `a/b`.
+When you want to subscribe, you can use NATS wildcards `*` and `>`.
+Every subtopic part can have `*` or `>` as it's value, but if there is any other character beside these wildcards, subtopic will be invalid.
+What this means is that subtopics such as `a.b*c.d` will be invalid, while `a.b.*.c.d` will be valid.

+Authorization is done on channel level, so you only have to have access to channel in order to have access to it's subtopics.

+**Note:** When using MQTT, it's recommended that you use standard MQTT wildcards `+` and `#`.

+For more information and examples checkout [official nats.io documentation](https://nats.io/documentation/writing_applications/subscribing/)